-Teaching responsibilities: Ecology and Field Biology, Biostatistics, Physiological & Behavior Ecology, Herpetology, and Pine Barrens Ecology sarwarz@tcnj.edu Office, BIO 116, x2457 Lab, BIO 219, x2179 Zaara Sarwar
+Teaching responsibilities: Ecology and Field Biology, Biostatistics, Physiological & Behavior Ecology, Herpetology, and Pine Barrens Ecology

 - 1. Ecology, behavior and physiology of reptiles and amphibians - 2.
 Habitat selection in snakes - 3.
 Predator/prey relationships and the foraging behavior of vertebrates - 4.
 Conservation and management of endangered animal species - 5.
 Application of molecular biological techniques to ecology and conservation biology